 Reports are due on the 5th of each month.
+CDA may grant a waiver of the deadline date based on extenuating circumstances.

 B. The Contractor, at its discretion, may at any time prepare and submit reports and correspondence to CDA summarizing problems and concerns.